daredevilgeek/100-days-of-code/log.md

 # Making a third attempt!
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R2D18: Jan 20 2018

+**Today's Progress**: Learning about Markov Decision Processes and how they can apply in a variety of applications.

 ## R2D16: Jan 18 2018

 **Today's Progress**: Did some more of the Colour Game, finished the logic on it - taking it easy today.